 - Practice should be accredited and competence regularly assessed.

-	- The need to train and retrain should be mandatory and initiated in all
+- The need to train and retrain should be mandatory and initiated in all pre-service curricula.

-	- The equipment employed must meet minimum safety standard as required in other

-	countries where such guidelines are being followed.
+- The equipment employed must meet minimum safety standard as required in other countries where such guidelines are being followed.

 - Specialized scanning should be reserved for those with advanced training.

-	- Regional centres should be developed with high expertise and be well equipped

-	to act as referral centres for the basic and intermediate level scanning.
+- Regional centres should be developed with high expertise and be well equipped to act as referral centres for the basic and intermediate level scanning.

-	- The general public needs to be educated on the usefulness and potential

-	harzards of ultrasound.
+- The general public needs to be educated on the usefulness and potential harzards of ultrasound.

-	- Women about to undergo ultrasonography should be counselled thoroughly and

-	their consent obtained.
+- Women about to undergo ultrasonography should be counselled thoroughly and their consent obtained.

 - Proper records must be kept.

 - Periodic auditing of the practice at various levels have to be done to assess quality of service.

 - It is recommended that the appropriate bodies in Nigeria will get together and convene a committee to work out the safe and effective practice of obstetric ultrasonography in Nigeria.

 - A global multicentre randomised controlled trial of adequate power is advocated to determine the immediate and remote effects of ultrasounds in human.